 The Agora was the centre of all life in Athens - much like the Forum in Rome.
 Unlike the Forum though the Agora has been allowed to return to nature - which in many ways just makes it more beautiful; all the trees and bushes slowly enveloping the birth place of democracy and philosophy.
 We went to the agora on the same day as the Acropolis and because it was cold and wet we had the place almost to ourselves.
 It was so peaceful - and I feel so lucky to have experienced it the way we did.
 Although there are downsides to travelling over winter - there is also something to be said for having the Athenian Agora to yourself!

-Honestly, by the time we made it to this museum we were a bit over museums so I didn't feel like I really enjoyed it the way I enjoyed the Acropolis Museum.
-It is a wonderful museum and incredibly interesting - but by far the most incredible part was the Antikythera mechanism.
-It's considered the "first computer" and for a history nerd like me it has always been a source of complete fascination.
+Honestly, by the time we made it here we were a bit over museums so I didn't feel like I really enjoyed it the way I enjoyed the Acropolis Museum.
+By far the most incredible thng to see was the Antikythera mechanism.
+It's considered the "first computer" and for a history nerd like me it has always been a source of fascination.
 It didn't occur to me that it would be housed in the museum - but I was so excited once I realised it was.
 It's so much smaller than I imagined, but also 20 times more intricate.
 Truly, it is an incredible thing to see.

 Where to eat